This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

 What if I have another condition not listed above?

-People with long-term clinical conditions will not get a letter from the DHSC but will still need to follow important social distancing advice to reduce the chances of catching or spreading the virus.
+People with long-term clinical conditions will not get a letter from the Manx Care but will still need to adhere to good hygiene practice.
 People in this category include:

 - a blood cancer (such as leukaemia, lymphoma or myeloma)